deepinsight/insightface/iccv19-challenge/README.md

 2. Go into `$INSIGHTFACE_ROOT/recognition/`
 3. Refer to the `retina` dataset config section in `sample_config.py` and copy it to your own`config.py`.
 4. Start training with `CUDA_VISIBLE_DEVICES='0,1,2,3' python -u train.py --dataset retina --network [your-network] --loss arcface`.
 It will output the accuracy of lfw, cfp_fp and agedb_30 every 2000 batches by default.
+5. It is better to put the training dataset on SSD hard disk, to obtain good training performance.

 ------------------